traPtitech/Jomon/README.md

 make up
 ```

-The server is up without debugging logs.
+The server is up without logs.

 2. Run following command in the project root when making server down.